JosephusPaye/wp-embeddable/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP Embeddable allows you to create embed codes for any content on your WordPress site, to embed into posts, pages, or other sites.
+Create embed codes for any content on your WordPress site, to embed into posts, pages, or other sites.

 == Description ==

+I don't offer support through the support forum.
+Use [GitHub](https://github.com/JosephusPaye/wp-embeddables/issues) instead.

 WP Embeddable allows you to create embed codes for any content on your WordPress site, to embed into posts, pages, or other sites.